intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 ```

+##My Angular Directive

 This Angular directive does some of the behind-the-scenes work for you.
 It figures out what the command `cmd` is and the command data `cmdData` and inserts that into the `$event.data` object.
 Then it passes $event through to your handler.

-The following HTML has the iv-on-cmd directive on the outer div.
+The following HTML has the iv-on-cmd directive on the outer `<div>`.
 This allows one event handler `processCmd()` to handle all of the click events from the three child buttons.

 ```html
 <div data-ng-controller="myCtrl" data-iv-on-cmd="processCmd($event)">
   <button data-cmd="sayHello">Say Hello</button>